Research Experiences for Teachers: Exploring Career Opportunities through Water-Themed Engineering Research (ECO-WATER)

 - create computer models of redox potentials and electron transfer

 - Provide professional development training and research opportunities to increase high school teachers’ knowledge base and awareness of research and engineering

 - Prepare and inspire high school students for careers in STEM (science, technology, engineering and math)

 - Nurture long-term linkages between KU, business leaders and the educational community

 - Prepare high school teachers to serve as education leaders and mentors for future teachers.

 A research study is underway to see if this program and the lesson materials developed in this program are effective and to find ways to improve them.
 Click here to learn more.

-This program would not be successful without district partnerships in Kansas, which currently include USD 500 Kansas City, USD 233 Olathe, USD 501 Topeka, USD 443 Dodge City, and USD 506 Labette County.
+This program would not be successful without district partnerships in the region, which currently include USD 500 Kansas City, USD 233 Olathe, USD 501 Topeka, USD 443 Dodge City, and USD 506 Labette County.
 While we encourage applicants from these districts, participation is not restricted to only these districts.
 We seek to recruit diverse instructors from rural, urban and suburban areas.

 Many of the activities will take place at KU's Center for Environmentally Beneficial Catalysis (CEBC).
 What is the CEBC?
 This research center focuses on making a world of difference by changing how fuels and chemicals are made.
 It brings together researchers from chemistry and chemical engineering to invent cleaner, safer chemical processes that protect the planet and human health.

 What are other teachers saying about our past RET programs?